JoeEverest/JoeEverest/README.md

 Hi there 🙋🏾‍♂️, I'm Joe.
-I'm a software engineer based in Fairfield, Iowa.
+I'm a Software Engineer based in Iowa.

 ### What I'm working on:
 * https://hiring.dproz.com/